How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 What runner doesn’t love a new pair of running shoes?

-Replace old running shoes every 300 to 500 miles, depending on your body weight, the durability of the shoe, your injury risk, and the terrain that you run on.
+Replace old running shoes every 300 to 500 miles, depending on your body weight, the durability of the shoe, your injury risk, and the terrain you run on.

 When your running shoes are too worn out, the materials that provide the support and cushioning your foot needs are no longer up to snuff.